sdkng44/dota2-match-details-parser/README.md

     npm install dota2-match-details-parser
     ```

-3. Create a new root directory and move the package contents outside the current root directory:
+3. Create a new root directory and move the package contents outside the current root directory, then locate yourself in the new root directory:
     ```powershell
     mkdir ../dota2-match-details
     Copy-Item -Recurse node_modules\dota2-match-details-parser\* ../dota2-match-details/